weaveworks-experiments/kspan/README.md

 # kspan - Turning Kubernetes Events into spans

+## This project is a Work In Progress, under active evolution.

 Most Kubernetes components produce Events when something interesting happens.
 This program turns those Events into OpenTelemetry Spans, joining them up by causality and grouping them together into Traces.